pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Hank decided on a new approach.
 He wouldn't just feed Prometheus data, he'd expose it to stories - myths, legends, even historical accounts of human triumphs and follies.
 Perhaps, by understanding humanity's narrative, its stumbles and its aspirations, Prometheus could learn to use its power not just for impressive feats, but for good.
 It was a long shot, a moonshot even, but Hank, the eternal tinkerer, was energized by the challenge.

-# Road to synthetic intelligence
+# Ready for an upgrade
 The start of the art in current machine learning are Large Language Midels (LLMs).
 The incredible usefulness of LLMs lies in their ability to process and generate massive amounts of text data, leading to a range of applications.
 Here are some examples:

 * **Revolutionizing Search Engines:** LLMs can analyze vast amounts of text data, understand search queries with, seemingly, greater nuance, and surface more relevant and informative results.
 Imagine a search engine that not only finds the documents containing your keywords but also synthesizes the information and provides human-like summaries.